Planning Appeal Search Tips

 Special commands SENTENCE, PARAGRAPH

-To find words that occur close together, but not necessarily adjacent, insert the special command SENTENCE or PARAGRAPH (in capital letters) between the words.
+A more flexible search for words that occur close together are the special commands SENTENCE or PARAGRAPH (in capital letters) between the search terms.
 For example, noise SENTENCE nuisance finds appeals refering to:

-'… noise is at such a level as to constitute a statutory nuisance …' or
+'noise is at such a level as to constitute a statutory nuisance' and

-Don't use inverted commas around these special commands.
-For example, "noise SENTENCE nuisance" will return nil results as no Decision Notices include the word "sentence".
-If your search includes a phrase, for example "sustainable development" instead of nuisance in the above example, then phrase it like so: noise SENTENCE "sustainable development".
+Be careful with inverted commas.
+For example, "noise SENTENCE nuisance" will return 0 results as no Decision Notices include the word "sentence".
+If your search includes a phrase, for example "sustainable development" then phrase it: noise SENTENCE "sustainable development".

 Special commands NEAR/x, NOTNEAR/x